Comparison of AI generated floor plans versus professional architectural 3D rendering

 Real estate marketing is conversion science.
 Every visual element in your marketing materials is either increasing purchase intent or decreasing it.
 Professional renderings are designed specifically to trigger the emotional responses that drive purchasing decisions in your target demographic.

 For luxury condos, this means emphasizing material quality, spatial generosity, and lifestyle aspiration.
-For value-oriented multifamily, this means showing functional layouts, practical finishes, and community amenity value.
-AI can’t make these market-specific strategic choices.
+For value oriented multifamily, this means showing functional layouts, practical finishes, and community amenity value.
+AI cannot make these market specific strategic choices.

 4. Competitive Market Positioning